 The result of pronation can vary from patient to patient but it should be noted that this abnormal force on the body is a major contributor of a myriad of bony and soft tissue problems; often leading to pain!

-When flat feet or pronation forces become excessive, symptoms can occur in the:
+When flat feet or pronation forces become excessive or abnormal, symptoms may occur in the following areas:

 - Feet (e.g. bunions, hammer toes, corns, calluses)

 - Heels (e.g. plantar fasciitis, heel spurs, heel pain, Sever’s disease)

 - Shins (e.g. shin splints, posterior tibial tendinopathy, PTTD)

 - Knees (e.g. patellofemoral syndrome, chondromalacia (runners knee), Osgood Schlatter’s disease

 - Thighs (e.g. Iliotibial band syndrome)